NASA Ames Research Center, Moffett Field, Calif.

 NASA Ames Research Center, Moffett Field, Calif., will host a major celebration of space exploration commemorating humankind’s first flight into space by Russian cosmonaut Yuri Gagarin.
 Yuri’s Night is an international celebration of human space achievement designed to raise awareness and support for space exploration.

-WHERE: NASA Ames Research Center, Hangar N211 and adjoining airfield tarmac.
+NASA Ames Research Center, Hangar N211 and adjoining airfield tarmac.
+WHEN:

 Additional information about the event, including ticket prices, is available at: